JackAdams/meteor-editable-text/README.md

 	{{> editableText collection="posts" field="author"}}

-where "posts" is the name of the mongo collection and "author" is a the name of a document field for the "posts" collection.
+where "posts" is the name of the mongo collection and "author" is the name of a document field for the "posts" collection.

-`collection` and `field` are the only compulsory fields.
+`collection` and `field` are the only mandatory fields.

 Note: The widget assumes that the data context is that of a single document from the "posts" collection (with _id value included).